speedscale/docs/docs/setup/sidecar/tls.md

 - `-Djavax.net.ssl.trustStore=/etc/ssl/speedscale/jks/cacerts.jks`
 - `-Djavax.net.ssl.trustStorePassword=changeit`

+These flags are also surfaced as `SPEEDSCALE_JAVA_OPTS` for reference.

 Here is an example of a patch file that configures TLS Out and configures the Java app to use the mounted trust store.
 You will likely have to customize this for your environment.